SimplyCook recipe box review

 Four per box.

-My first impression was that the box was neat, compact and well organised.
-Inside were four recipe cards and four smaller boxes, each containing three plastic pots of ingredients.
+The SimplyCook box contains four recipe cards and four smaller boxes, each containing three plastic pots of ingredients.
+The ingredients include flavourful spice blends and pastes to use in the recipe.

 What are the delivery options?

-The boxes are designed to fit through a letter box so there’s no need to be at home to accept the delivery.
-However you can’t customise delivery options.
+The boxes are designed to fit through a letter box, so there’s no need to be at home to accept the delivery.
+However, you can’t customise delivery options.
 The boxes are delivered via Royal Mail and aim to arrive within four working days from when you order.
-The boxes are available nationwide.
+They are available nationwide.

 How much packaging is there?